 - Use only an approved fuel container for gasoline. - DO NOT allow open flames or sparks near the machine while performing maintenance or refueling; DO NOT smoke while working with fuel. - Wipe up spilled gasoline immediately and completely. - 1.
-Close the fuel tank shut-off valve. - 2.
-Expand and slide clamps on either side of the filter away from filter and pull fuel lines off filter. - 3.
-Replace filter. - 4.
-Open fuel tank shut-off valve.
+Expand and slide clamps on either side of the filter away from filter and pull fuel lines off filter. - 2.
+Replace filter.